Find Affordable College Courses

 Communication & Journalism Student Demographics at SIUE

-Take a look at the following statistics related to the make-up of the communication and journalism majors at Southern Illinois University Edwardsville.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at Southern Illinois University Edwardsville.

 SIUE Communication & Journalism Bachelor’s Program

-Of the 101 students who earned a bachelor's degree in Communication & Journalism from SIUE in 2020-2021, 41% were men and 59% were women.
-The typical communication and journalism bachelor's degree program is made up of only 36% men.
-So male students are more repesented at SIUE since its program graduates 5% more men than average.
+For the most recent academic year available, 44% of communication & journalism bachelor's degrees went to men and 56% went to women.
+The typical communication & journalism bachelor's degree program is made up of only 36% men.
+So male students are more repesented at SIUE since its program graduates 8% more men than average.

 undefined

-About 62% of those who receive a bachelor's degree in communication and journalism at SIUE are white.
+About 66% of those who receive a bachelor's degree in communication & journalism at SIUE are white.
 This is above average for this degree on the nationwide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Southern Illinois University Edwardsville with a bachelor's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from Southern Illinois University Edwardsville with a bachelor's in communication & journalism.

 undefined